juju/juju-gui/docs/d3-component-framework.rst

 reduces the need for checks in each module to assert the most basic DOM state.

-After the initial render, it is expected that updates to the scene occur via the event handlers in the various modules.
-Render will not usually need to be called more than once unless the entire Component rendering is removed from the DOM and then later re-attached.
+After the initial render, it is expected that updates to the scene occur via the event handlers in the various modules. ``render`` will not usually need to be called more than once unless the entire Component rendering is removed from the DOM and then later re-attached.

 The most important aspect of ``addModule`` (and its inverse ``removeModule``) is that they properly support adding and removing event listeners.
 When a